-For a topological divided power extension of admissible topological rings $(B\to R,\delta)$ with kernel $\Fb\subset B$ we define
+For a topological divided power extension of admissible topological rings $(B\to R,\delta)$ with kernel $\Fb\subseteq B$ we define

-where $N$ runs through the open ideals of $B$ contained in $\NNN_B$ such that $N\cap\Fb$ is stable under $\delta$, and $\delta/N$ denotes the divided powers induced by $\delta$ on the ideal $\Fb/N\cap\Fb$ of $B/N$.
+where $N$ runs through the open ideals of $B$ contained in $\NNN_B$ such that $N\cap\Fb$ is stable under $\delta$.
 Lemmas \ref{Le-WW-large-vv} and \ref{Le-WW-large-v} hold in the topological case.

 Assume that $p=2$.
-Then for an admissible topological ring we can also consider
+Then for an admissible topological ring we put

 the limit taken over all open ideals $N$ of $R$ contained in $\NNN_R$.
-Assume that $(B\to R,\delta)$ is a topological divided power extension of admissible rings such that the divided powers $\delta/N$ considered above are compatible with the canonical divided powers of $p$ for all possible $N$.
-Then we can define
+If $(B\to R,\delta)$ is a topological divided power extension of admissible topological rings which is topologically compatible with the canonical divided powers of $2$, we can define